Windows Server container users: Mirantis is here to support you

 Mirantis is the only vendor providing direct support for enterprise Swarm orchestration.
 We continue to expand Swarm with valuable features and functionality.
 Mirantis Kubernetes Engine (MKE) adds capabilities on top of MCR to better administer, maintain, monitor, and support the deployment of a Swarm cluster.

 Mirantis Container Runtime will also be of particular interest to organizations using Kubernetes orchestration with the familiar Docker CLI for container management with a fully supported CRI compliant container runtime.

 How can users get continued support for Docker containers on Windows Server?

-Mirantis offers a range of enterprise-grade SLAs, including LabCare 8x5 support for non-production, and OpsCare 24x7x365 proactive support and OpsCare Plus fully managed services for production deployments.
+Mirantis offers a range of enterprise-grade SLAs, including 8x5 support for non-production, and 24x7x365 proactive support and fully managed services for production deployments.

-From a technical standpoint, Microsoft will not further maintain the MicrosoftDockerProvider repository, which provides a Docker installer for Windows.
+From a technical standpoint, Microsoft has announced that it will cease maintaining the MicrosoftDockerProvider repository, which provides a Docker installer for Windows.
 Instead, customers should follow these instructions to install Mirantis Container Runtime for Windows Servers.